‘On This Day’ 1976: The Bombing of Cubana Airlines Flight 455

 In addition to trying to kill Castro, US-backed terrorism targeted innocent Cuban civilians and animals.
 There were strafing attacks on seaside villages and hotels.
 There was CIA contamination of Cuban sugar supplies and a US military intelligence mission to infect Cuban livestock with a fatal virus.
 A factory was bombed, resulting in the deaths of 400 workers.
 The Kennedy administration was “operating a damned Murder Inc. in the Caribbean,” President Lyndon B. Johnson infamously admitted shortly after taking office.

-Luis Posada Carriles was tried and convicted in a Venezuelan court for his role in the bombing of Cubana Flight 455, but he managed to bribe his way out of prison.
-He spent a good part of the 1980s working for the CIA in an illegal gun-running operation to supply the Nicaraguan Contra terrorists, for which he was paid $3000 a month by an aide to disgraced Iran-Contra figure Oliver North.
-Orlando Bosch was also imprisoned in Venezuela over Flight 455, but Reagan administration officials fought for his freedom even though the Justice Department openly admitted they believed he participated in the Cubana 455 bombing.
+Luis Posada Carriles was tried and acquitted by a US-friendly military court in Venezuelan court for his role in the bombing of Cubana Flight 455, but his acquittal was overturned and he was ordered to stand trial in a civilian court.
+He didn’t stick around for that and bribed his way out of prison.
+He spent a good part of the 1980s working for the CIA in an illegal gun-running operation to supply the Nicaraguan Contra terrorists, for which he was paid $3,000 a month by an aide to disgraced Iran-Contra figure Oliver North.
+Orlando Bosch was also imprisoned in Venezuela over Flight 455, but Reagan administration officials fought for his freedom even though the Justice Department openly admitted it believed he participated in the Cubana 455 bombing.

 Bosch and Posada were hailed as heroes in Miami.
 The city even celebrated ‘Orlando Bosch Day’ in honor of the unrepentant terrorist who once said that killing innocent civilians was unavoidable.
 Cheering crowds greeted the men when they returned stateside.
-Bosch was arrested on a parole violation but released after six months when Miami Cubans pressed future governor Jeb Bush, then a budding politician, to get his father, the President of the United States, to intervene on Bosch’s behalf.
+Bosch was arrested on a parole violation but released after six months when Miami Cubans pressed future governor Jeb Bush, then a budding politician, to get his father, President George H.W.
+Bush, to intervene on the terrorist’s behalf.
 This, despite the fact that the US government knew all about his role in the bombing of Flight 455 and other terrorist attacks.

 Until his death, Orlando Bosch insisted that the victims of the Cubana Airlines bombing all got what they deserved.
 In his eyes, they were all “henchmen,” even the women and children.
 Roseanne Nenninger Persaud of Guyana, whose 19 year-old brother Raymond was one of the “henchmen” killed aboard Flight 455, said Posada and Bosch ought to be “treated like bin Laden.”